The Nightmare (2015 German film)

-The Nightmare (Der Nachtmahr) is a 2015 German drama and psychological horror film directed by Achim Bornhak.
+The Nightmare (Der Nachtmahr) is a 2015 German psychological horror- drama film directed by Achim Bornhak.
 The title and themes are inspired by the otherwise unrelated painting The Nightmare by Swiss painter Henry Fuseli.
 Rock musician Kim Gordon (Sonic Youth) has a cameo as an English poetry teacher.

 Plot

-The film opens with a warning about its intense usage of strobe lights and disorienting sound profiles.

-During a hot summer in Berlin the 17-year old Tina and her friends travel to a late-evening party at a public swimming pool.
+During a hot summer in Berlin, 17-year old Tina and her friends attend a late party at a public swimming pool.
 One of the girls tells Tina about a misshapen embryo shown to students during biology class.
 She takes a photograph of Tina with her smartphone to morph her into the picture.
 Later someone else also shows her someone getting run over by a car in a video on his smartphone.
-During the party Tina notices a bizarre creature in the forest and is so frightened that she wants to go home.
-Once back at the car she notices her necklace is missing and spots pieces of it on the street.
-As she gets out the car and cobbles it back together a car passes by and smacks her down.
+During the party Tina is frightened by a bizarre creature in the forest and wants to go home.
+Once back at the car, Tina realizes she dropped her necklace which shattered on the street.
+As she gathers the fragments, a car runs her over.

-A few moments later Tina wakes up, apparently not hurt fatally.
-A feeling of déjà-vu strikes her, as scenes similar to what happened before take place again, including her getting in the car and noticing her necklace is gone.
+A few moments later, Tina wakes up, apparently unhurt.
+A feeling of déjà-vu strikes her, and scenes similar to what happened before take place again, including getting in the car with her friends to leave and encountering Adam.
+However, her necklace is intact.

-At home Tina notices the strange creature from before raiding the kitchen fridge.
-She warns her parents and later security personnel to check whether there was an intruder in the home, but none of them find any evidence and don't seem to be able to see the creature.
-Tina talks with her therapist, and he advises her to approach and touch the creature.
+At home, Tina notices the strange creature from before raiding the kitchen fridge.
+She warns her parents and later security personnel to check whether there was an intruder in the home, but none of them find anything suspicious.
+Tina talks with her therapist, who advises her to approach and touch the creature.
 She follows his advice and discovers it seems to be real.
 Not only that, but they seem to have a strange physical sensory connection: whenever it hurts itself - or is hurt by others - Tina also experiences pain.